 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The Clarke County Board of Education has not elected to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance; instead, they are using an indirect cost rate approved by the State of Alabama Department of Education.
+The Clarke County Board of Education has not elected to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance.